 Respect your child’s feelings and opinions

-Talking about your own opinions and feelings calmly can also help to keep the lines of communication open, and model positive ways of relating to others.
+Talking about your own opinions and feelings calmly can help to keep the lines of communication open, and model positive ways of relating to others.

 Establish clear and fair family rules

-Stating clear family rules about behaviour, communication and socialising will help your child understand where the limits are and what you expect.
+Clear family rules about behaviour, communication and socialising will help your child understand where the limits are and what you expect.
 Rules will also help you be consistent in how you treat your child.
 Once the rules are in place, apply them consistently.

 If you set the limits too strictly, your child might not have enough room to grow and try new experiences.
 This period is a learning curve for both of you.
 Be prepared for some trial and error.

-Younger teenagers might think they’re ready to make their own decisions, but they often haven’t developed the decision-making skills they’ll need to handle significant responsibility without your help.
+Younger teenagers might think they’re ready to make their own decisions, but they often haven’t developed the decision-making skills they need to handle significant responsibility without your help.
 It can be a good idea to explain to your younger child why younger and older children are given different amounts and types of responsibilities.

 It’s likely that the independence your child wants – and the amount of